hsmazumdar/WSN_Router/README.md

 Quick Start Steps-

-1. Download the zip file and unzip in a folder WSN_Router.
+1. Download the zip file and unzip in a folder ‘WSN_Router’.
-2. Select WsnRoutPwr.py file and load in VS Code
+2. Select ‘WsnRoutPwr.py’ file and load in VS Code
-3. Install necessary library components
+3. Install necessary library components in VC Code
-4. Run WsnRoutPwr.py to popup WsnRoutPwr application of figure-1
+4. Run WsnRoutPwr.py to popup 'WSN Auto Routing' application of figure-1
-5. Press 'Set' button for default NN configuration In:10-Hdn:7-Out:5
+5. Open 'File' menu tab and press 'Draw Nodes (Cnt+d)' tab or press 'Control + d' to populate randomly distributed nodes as shown in figure-1.
+The default number of nodes are 100 and can be changed using ‘Max Nodes’ tab
+6.

 <img src="Readme_files/Main.png">